bloodstiller/bloodstiller.com/content/Walkthroughs/Monteverde-box.md

 -   **From reading the article, we can see that** `LocalDB` **should be running on a default installation**:
     -   It says:

-        > Now by default when deploying the connector a new database is created on the host using SQL Server’s LOCALDB.
+        > Now by default when deploying the connector a new database is created on the host using SQL Server's LOCALDB.
 To view information on the running instance, we can use the installed SqlLocalDB.exe tool:
         >    &lt;SNIP&gt;
         > So what are the requirements to complete this exfiltration of credentials?
 Well we will need to have access to the LocalDB (if configured to use this DB)